David Lytton: Identification and following investigation

-On 31 January 2017 The Times reported that Lytton had lived in Streatham, south London, from the 1980s, until he moved to Pakistan in 2006.
+Lytton had lived in Streatham, south London, from the 1980s until he moved to Pakistan in 2006.
 Former neighbours said he was a croupier who had once worked as a train driver for London Underground and after being made redundant from the casino had taken in lodgers, one of whom was of Pakistani appearance.
 The article reproduced personal information from Lytton's passport, showing a London birthplace and a birth date of 21 April 1948.
 The passport was issued on 8 September 2006 and would expire on 8 September 2016.
 The article reported that Lytton had arrived in Lahore on 6 October 2006, leaving almost six months later for Dubai.
 He returned to Lahore after four days, on 31 March 2007.
 The following November he left again, but there was no record of his returning.

 Further details emerged in articles in The Guardian during February 2017.
-On 4 February, it was reported that Lytton's long-term girlfriend, also from Streatham, had helped him through bouts of depression, he had a brother, and that he had changed his surname following a family feud.
+On 4 February, it was reported that Lytton's long-term girlfriend, Maureen Toogood, also from Streatham, had helped him through bouts of depression, he had a brother, and that he had changed his surname following a family feud.
 (His change of name explained previous reports that no one named David Lytton had been born in London on 21 April 1948.)
 On 9 February The Guardian gave his former name as David Lautenberg and revealed that he had family living in England, including a brother living in North London.
 His parents were also identified as Sylvia and Hyman Lautenberg.
 Sylvia Lautenberg's family was of Jewish descent, had emigrated from Poland to England in about 1901, and had lived in or near East London.
 The family changed their name to Lawton in 1969.